 On September 20, 2005, Baltimore County entered into a Consent Decree with the U.S. Department of Justice, the U.S. Environmental Protection Agency and the Maryland Department of the Environment.
-This document requires Baltimore County to completely evaluate its sewer system and make corrections over a 14.5-year period in order to eliminate sanitary overflows in the collection system.
+This document requires Baltimore County to completely evaluate its sewer system and make corrections in order to eliminate sanitary overflows in the collection system.
 This massive effort will involve field investigations, studies, reports, designs and construction projects.
 As of September 29, 2016 MDE and the EPA approved all Sewershed Repair, Replacement and Rehabilitation (SRRR) Plans.
 The County is in the process of implementing the corrective actions from these plans.